 And Mr. Curtis Brainard was confirmed as president in June 2015 during the 9th World Conference of Science Journalists in Seoul (South-Korea).

-The current president, Mr. Mohammed Yahia, was elected at the 10th World Conference (WCSJ2017) in San Francisco (USA) and will be in office for the next two years.
+The previous president, Mr. Mohammed Yahia, was elected at the 10th World Conference (WCSJ2017) in San Francisco (USA) and was in office for two years.

-A new president will be elected for a two-year term at the 11th World Conference (WCSJ2019) in Lausanne (Switzerland).
+The new president, Ms Milica Momcilovic, was elected for a two-year term at the 11th World Conference (WCSJ2019) in Lausanne (Switzerland).

 An overview with the Past World Conferences can be found here.